 If you train your CT regularly in this way, you can gradually try to add notes as quietly as possible, even in the range that was initially only breathy.
 And after a while you will notice that your vocal range has expanded and you can sing notes with your head voice that were previously unattainable for you.

 The CT function is not only important for singing in the head or rim voice.
-Balancing with a secure and strong CT function is also necessary for singing in high "chest voice" positions (e.g. in the so-called "belten") in a way that is gentle on the voice.
-On the way there, the lip-blubber or tongue-R exercise up to the toneless, only simulated range are a good start.
+It is also important for gentle singing in high "chest voice" positions (e.g. in the so-called "Belten") balancing with a secured and strong CT function is necessary.
+On the way there, the lip-blubber or tongue-R exercise up to the toneless, only simulated range is a good start.

 Even though it is fun, please be gentle when practising.
 Recommended: